 Forty-second Street Elementary School

-Forty-second Street Elementary School is Listed among the top public schools in California for:
+Forty-second Street Elementary School places among the top 20% of public schools in California for:

 - Category Attribute